black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 const animals = ["dog", "cat", "horse"];
 animals.indexOf("cat") // 1
 Inside your getCurrentSongIndex function, return userData?.songs.indexOf().
 For the indexOf() argument, set it to userData?.currentSong.

+# Step 52
+You need to work on playing the next song and the previous song.
+For this, you will need a playNextSong and playPreviousSong function.

+Use const and arrow syntax to create an empty playNextSong function.